krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 }
 ```

-So, well, we are not using parametrized queries, we create new query string for every ```key```.
+So, well, we are not using parameterized queries, we create new query strings for every ```key```.
 This way
 mentioned ```ConcurrentHashMap``` is growing with every new ```key``` passed to the ```getValueForKey``` method.

 If you have a heap memory leak in your application then you have two groups of objects: